Immune system: Hormones

 Hormones can act as immunomodulators, altering the sensitivity of the immune system.
 For example, female sex hormones are known immunostimulators of both adaptive and innate immune responses.
 Some autoimmune diseases such as lupus erythematosus strike women preferentially, and their onset often coincides with puberty.
 By contrast, male sex hormones such as testosterone seem to be immunosuppressive.
 Other hormones appear to regulate the immune system as well, most notably prolactin, growth hormone and vitamin D.

 Vitamin D

-Although cellular studies indicate that vitamin D has receptors and probable functions in the immune system, there is no clinical evidence to prove that vitamin D deficiency increases the risk for immune diseases or vitamin D supplementation lowers immune disease risk.
+Although early cellular studies suggested vitamin D might influence immune responses, more recent large-scale clinical trials and meta-analyses (2022–2024) have found that vitamin D supplementation can reduce the risk and severity of autoimmune diseases such as rheumatoid arthritis and multiple sclerosis, and may modestly reduce the incidence of acute respiratory tract infections and improve tuberculosis outcomes.
 A 2011 United States Institute of Medicine report stated that "outcomes related to ... immune functioning and autoimmune disorders, and infections ... could not be linked reliably with calcium or vitamin D intake and were often conflicting."